Linksys Extender Setup Guide

 Check WiFi Connectivity After Extender Linksys Setup

 As soon as you are done with the extender Linksys setup, you can check the WiFi connectivity using the Ping Command.
-However, before doing so, ensure that there is the Linksys extender setup-xxx network visible in the available networks’ list.
 Once done, here are the steps to check the network connectivity status of your Linksys range extender:

 - Open the Command Prompt on your system.